EunBinChoi/micro-processor-master/README.md

 # Micro Processor
-- This is the ardunio-based system that I've developed.
+- This is the arduino-based system that I've developed.

 ---
 ## Arduino Spa